List of Dilbert characters: Liz

 Dilbert's girlfriend from 1994 to 1996.
 He met her at a soccer game, where she rebounded a ball off his head to score a goal.
 Liz would constantly taunt Dilbert about their comparative levels of attractiveness and his obsession with technology, though Dilbert always took such comments in stride.
 Adams admitted in Seven Years of Highly Defective People that "Liz never really clicked with me", and eventually had her break up with Dilbert, after she started dating other men.
 She is Dilbert's longest relationship.

-Dawn and Rex

-Introduced in 1989, Bob and Dawn came into the strip after Dilbert figured out that not all dinosaurs could be extinct.
-Dawn was Bob's "mate."
-Rex was hatched shortly after the introduction of Bob and Dawn.
-The two characters appeared much less frequently than Bob and have not been seen in a Dilbert strip since September 20, 1997.

 The C.E.O.

-The Chief Executive Officer (C.E.O.) of the unnamed company that Dilbert works at has been shown to be incompetent to some level (though not as much as the pointy haired boss) and often at meetings makes a desperate attempt to seem like, as the pointy haired boss put it, "just plain folk".
+The chief executive officer (C.E.O.) of the unnamed company that Dilbert works at has been shown to be incompetent to some level (though not as much as the pointy haired boss) and often at meetings makes a desperate attempt to seem like, as the pointy haired boss put it, "just plain folk".
 Since 2003, the C.E.O. has been drawn as a young bald man with a big head.